BIOGRAPHY

 • Founding Member of Narilets

-Councillor Sood is involved in the following community activities:
+Councillor Sood was involved in the following community activities:

-• Mentors numerous children and teenagers, encouraging them to overcome anxieties and
+• Mentored numerous children and teenagers, encouraging them to overcome anxieties and

 fears relating to academia issues

-• Partaken in many General and Local election campaigns
+• Took part in many General and Local election campaigns

-• A regular fund raiser, managing to raise enough funds to donate a Fluid Warmer Cabinet for
+• Was a regular fundraiser, managing to raise enough funds to donate a Fluid Warmer Cabinet for

 the Accident and Emergency Unit at Leicester Royal Infirmary in 2001

-• Contributor for the Great Ormond Street Children’s hospital in London
+• Was a contributor for the Great Ormond Street Children’s hospital in London

-• Contributor for LOROS, a Hospice in Leicester
+• Was a contributor for LOROS, a Hospice in Leicester

-• Sponsor’s children in India via Action Aid and Sai Organisation
+• Sponsored children in India via Action Aid and Sai Organisation

-• Selected to carry the Queen’s Jubilee Baton Relay during the Commonwealth games in 2002
+• Was selected to carry the Queen’s Jubilee Baton Relay during the Commonwealth games in 2002

-• Vigorously involved with raising the awareness of Mental Health
+• Was vigorously involved with raising the awareness of Mental Health

-• Member of the Good Values Group, promoting core Human values in the community
+• Was a member of the Good Values Group, promoting core Human values in the community

-• Vigorously involved in cultural exchanges with faith centres
+• Was vigorously involved in cultural exchanges with faith centres

-• Holds dedicated weekly advice surgeries for constituents
+• Held dedicated weekly advice surgeries for constituents

-Councillor Sood believes that the only way to achieve unity among diversity is through spirituality and that “hands that help are holier than lips that pray”.
+Councillor Sood believed that the only way to achieve unity among diversity is through spirituality and that “hands that help are holier than lips that pray”.